AaltoSciComp/scicomp-docs/news/index.rst

 News
 ====

-*26/10/2020* Tomorrow day 4 of our online CodeRefinery workshop.
-Materials are available here https://coderefinery.github.io/2020-10-20-online and if you did not register, you can watch it live at https://www.twitch.tv/coderefinery.
+*29/10/2020* Today at 21:30 Helsinki time, join us for another live episode of  Research Software Hour on https://twitch.tv/RSHour Tonight: git-annex to version control your data and HPC cluster etiquette.

 Check `other hands-on trainings coming in November </training/>`__.
 Join our `daily garage </help/garage/>`__ if you have issues to discuss related to computing or data management.
 If you are into research software, join our `Research Software Hour <https://researchsoftwarehour.github.io/>`__ Twitch show, every thursday at 21:30 (Helsinki time).

 News archive
 ~~~~~~~~~~~~

+*26/10/2020* Tomorrow day 4 of our online CodeRefinery workshop.
+Materials are available here https://coderefinery.github.io/2020-10-20-online and if you did not register, you can watch it live at https://www.twitch.tv/coderefinery.

 *21/10/2020* Today day 2 of our online CodeRefinery workshop.
 Materials are available here https://coderefinery.github.io/2020-10-20-online and if you did not register, you can watch it live at https://www.twitch.tv/coderefinery.